michael2012z/BitBible/markdown/JPS/files/Num.md

 33. While the flesh was yet between their teeth, ere it was chewed, the anger of HaShem was kindled against the people, and HaShem smote the people with a very great plague.

-34. And the name of that place was called Kibroth-hattaavah,That is, The graves of lust. because there they buried the people that lusted.
+34. And the name of that place was called Kibroth-hattaavah,

 35. From Kibroth-hattaavah the people journeyed unto Hazeroth; and they abode at Hazeroth.